-The digitization of paper medical records is a tested and proven reliable methodology of healthcare data analysis.
-At Amity University in India, paper electrocardiogram (ECG) results were digitized successfully, and the data was extracted and used to populate data tables including information regarding heart rate detection, peaks in the heart rate, and stability observed[10].
-In this study, researchers used smartphones to take and upload scanned images of the individual ECGs, which is of similarity to this project.
-The success in this study indicates that data can be correctly extracted from medical graphs and flowsheets if utilizing the proper algorithms and approaches.
-These methodologies and processes can be expanded upon to include automated medical analysis for perioperative flowsheets using predictive modeling, which is the goal of the partnership between CHUK and UVA.
+proven reliable methodology of healthcare data analysis.
+At process was inefficient and can result in lost images in the Amity University in India, paper electrocardiogram (ECG) account due to an unstructured folder environment and limited results were digitized successfully, and the data was extracted available storage.
+The two requested improvements by UVA and used to populate data tables including information SoM advisors and CHUK doctors were taken into regarding heart rate detection, peaks in the heart rate, and consideration when developing the second iteration of the stability observed[10].
+In this study, researchers used application. smartphones to take and upload scanned images of the postoperative mortality rate (POMR) in Rwanda, showing a individual ECGs, which is of similarity to this project.
+The This paper details the improvements and optimization of the extracted from medical graphs and flowsheets if utilizing the

-Digitizing medical records and providing healthcare providers with indicators of risk is a successful way of increasing patient health outcomes and improving hospital practices as seen in a study performed by Chiang Mai University in Thailand.
+Digitizing medical records and providing healthcare University in Thailand.
 In China, Thailand, and Indonesia, disease-specific recommendations were made to medical professionals, which led to improved patient care, including the reduction of the time needed to provide proper medical care by over 73 seconds on average [11].
-The usage of digital medical records in Japan with a user interface led to improvements in organizational culture [12, 3.2.2].
-Issues cited within this study include, but are not limited to, consistent access to power, a lack of funds for public healthcare, language barriers, and access to mobile networks.
-However, when those conditions were met, hospitals in many participating countries reported successful results in terms of both hospital culture and patient health [12].
+The usage of digital This project was initiated in 2019 as a collaboration between medical records in Japan with a user interface led to physicians in CHUK and the University of Virginia improvements in organizational culture [12, 3.2.2].
+Issues cited within this study include, but are not limited to, the first iteration of the system to digitize surgical flowsheets consistent access to power, a lack of funds for public at CHUK.
+Images were taken using a mobile phone with a healthcare, language barriers, and access to mobile networks. third party scanning app, such as Tiny Scanner, and were then However, when those conditions were met, hospitals in many sent to a dedicated email address.
+From a web application, the participating countries reported successful results in terms of both hospital culture and patient health [12].

 In some LMIC, research experiments have been conducted with more advanced forms of medical records.
-Specifically, the Khayelitsha Hospital in Western Cape, South Africa has created a dual physical and digital system in which the hospital system includes handwritten notes and documents placed in folders.
-The folders of records are then also stored as a scanned image.
+Specifically, research team was to develop a system that allows for images the Khayelitsha Hospital in Western Cape, South Africa has to be sent securely to the University of Virginia to provide the created a dual physical and digital system in which the hospital system includes handwritten notes and documents placed in folders.
+The folders of records are then also stored as In 2021, Blankemeier, et al. migrated the existing system a scanned image.
 The limiting factor with this approach is that it relies heavily on large investments in not only software and technical infrastructure, but also human resources to scan and transcribe the documents.
 The goal of the initiative between CHUK and UVA is to allow for a hybrid system without the needed human resources.
 [14] [15].